 So, how about a larger project like a full house?

-When you factor in the discounts you’ll receive on a large project (let’s say it’s £15 per window) the cost drops down to £1,650, and you might be pleasantly surprised by a quote under that (we’re in the business of pleasant surprise).
+When you factor in the discounts you’ll receive on a large project (let’s say it’s £15 per window) the cost drops down further, and we can usually apply a discount.
+All you have to do is ask and we will see what we can do.

 What if I only need one window or door painting?